Your Questions,

 Does my auto insurance policy cover my medical care?

 It’s possible your auto insurance policy includes Medical Payments Coverage (Med Pay).
-If so, Med Pay will provide a specific amount of coverage for you (and your passengers’) medical expenses from a car accident regardless of who was at fault.
+If so, Med Pay will provide a specific amount of coverage for your (and your passengers’) medical expenses from a car accident regardless of who was at fault.
 These can help pay for hospital stays, medication, physical therapy, and more.

 Med Pay is automatically included in your policy if you live in Pennsylvania, Maine, or New Hampshire.